 About the collaboration

 Surveillance aims to monitor the effectiveness of the rubella immunisation programme by determining the incidence of congenital rubella and investigating the circumstances surrounding any new cases.

 Since cessation of rubella susceptibility screening in pregnancy in 2016 there have been no cases of congenital rubella reported where the mother acquired rubella in the UK.

 Any infant (live or still born) or child up to 16 years of age born in England (regardless of where maternal infection was acquired) or abroad who has suspected or confirmed congenital rubella.

 Please report any infant or child seen by you for the first time in the past month who meets the case definition, regardless of country of birth.

 The surveillance started in January 1990 and is ongoing.

-The National Congenital Rubella Surveillance Programme is funded by Public Health England's Infectious Diseases in Pregnancy Screening Programme.
+The Integrated Screening Outcomes Surveillance Service (ISOSS) is funded by the NHS Infectious Diseases in Pregnancy Screening Programme.

-Patient data is collected by ISOSS under legal permissions granted to PHE under Regulation 3 of The Health Service (Control of Patient Information) Regulations 2002 to collect this data without patient consent.
+Patient data is collected by ISOSS under legal permissions granted under Regulation 3 of The Health Service (Control of Patient Information) Regulations 2002 to collect this data without patient consent.

-The ISOSS service also conforms to the requirements of the Data Protection Act (2018).
+ISOSS also conforms to the requirements of the Data Protection Act (2018).